February 25, 2023

 Think about this: groomed ski trails are a luxury and not a mandated requirement.
 Let's all work together to keep this program operating.
 Trail work and grooming is performed by a Corsair Trail Council employee.
 There are many other expenses besides his wages: equipment acquisition, fuel, mechanical repairs, insurance, garage and cabin heat and maintenance, etc. This extensive and expensive project requires continuous funding.
 Funding is received by your financial contributions.
-Corsair Trail Buttons ($10.00) are sold as a fundraiser.
+An annual Corsair Trail Grooming Pass ($10.00) is sold as a fundraiser.
 This season's pass is shown here.
 Attach it to your zipper and wear it proudly to verify that you appreciate and support trail grooming at the Corsair Ski Trails.

 No Dogs On Ski Trails